nextstrain/nextclade/packages/cli/README.md

 ```

 The native executables for various platforms will appear in `nextclade/packages/cli/dist/`.
 This uses [`pkg`](https://github.com/vercel/pkg) tool to wrap the script together with Node.js runtime into one standalone file.

-## Publish

-This describes how to publish a new version of the package on NPM.
+Currently, these are neither officially released nor supported.

+### Publish a new version to NPM and Docker Hub

-After build step above, increment the version in `nextclade/packages/cli/package.json`:
+Increment the version in both, `nextclade/packages/web/package.json` and `nextclade/packages/cli/package.json`:

 ```json
 {